Same-sex marriage in Akrotiri and Dhekelia

-Same-sex marriage in Akrotiri and Dhekelia has been legal since 3 June 2014.
+Same-sex marriage has been legal in Akrotiri and Dhekelia since 3 June 2014.
 An Order in Council to legalise same-sex marriages was approved by the Privy Council of the United Kingdom on 28 April 2014 and came into effect on 3 June.
 However, this only applies if one of the parties to the marriage is a member of the British Armed Forces.
 The order does not apply to the local civil population residing in Akrotiri and Dhekelia.
 Military personnel have also been able to enter into civil partnerships since 2005.

 Background

 The British Overseas Territory of Akrotiri and Dhekelia was established in 1960 by the London and Zürich Agreements when British Cyprus was granted independence from the British Empire.
 The United Kingdom sought to retain sovereignty over the areas of Akrotiri and Dhekelia as this guaranteed the use of UK military bases on the island of Cyprus.
 The bases are at a strategic location, being at the eastern edge of the Mediterranean Sea and close to the Middle East and the Suez Canal.

 When the Republic of Cyprus became independent in 1960, the United Kingdom declared that the laws applicable to the Cypriot population of the Akrotiri and Dhekelia would be as far as possible the same as the laws of Cyprus.
 Some laws of the Republic, primarily those relating to agriculture and taxes, are adopted as made by the Republic.
 Adopted laws form part of the law of the territory without the need for new legislation to be made when the law of Cyprus changes.
 Some laws of the United Kingdom are also directly applicable to Akrotiri and Dhekelia or have been extended by an Order in Council.
 These laws mainly concern external relations.
 The Administrator of Akrotiri and Dhekelia has also the power, by reason of the Sovereign Base Areas of Akrotiri and Dhekelia Order in Council, 1960, to make laws for the territory; primary legislation known as "ordinances" and secondary legislation known as "public instruments".